Itinerant magnetism in Hubbard models with long-range interactions: Magnetic properties on the square lattice

 Next, we consider the same $4\times4$ cluster, but with open boundary conditions.
 This breaks translational symmetry, making exact diagonalization unfeasible for multiple dopants; we thus turn to DMRG simulations.
-Since DMRG is a variational method which is primarily applicable to local observables, it is not well suited to accurately characterize the total spin of the sample $\textbf{S}^2_\mathrm{tot}$, which requires knowledge of correlations between sites arbitrarily far apart.
-Instead, we study the local nearest-neighbor spin correlation $\mathcal{C}_\mathrm{a}$\,$\equiv$\,${1}/{\mc{N}_{b}}\cdot \sum_{[ i,j] }\mathcal{C}_{ij}$, where $\mc{N}_{b}$ is the number of NN bonds on the lattice.
-We use this quantity, which is zero for an antiferromagnet and saturates to its maximal possible value in the fully polarized ferromagnetic phase, to diagnose the magnetic structure of the ground state.
+As discussed in Sec.~\ref{sec:model_methods}, the total spin $\textbf{S}^2_\mathrm{tot}$ can in principle be evaluated from the converged matrix-product state, but its accurate determination on quasi-2D geometries can require substantially larger bond dimensions than purely local observables.
+We therefore focus here on the local nearest-neighbor spin correlation $\mathcal{C}_\mathrm{a}$\,$\equiv$\,${1}/{\mc{N}_{b}}\cdot \sum_{[ i,j] }\mathcal{C}_{ij}$, where $\mc{N}_{b}$ is the number of NN bonds on the lattice.
+We use this quantity, which is negative for an antiferromagnet and saturates to its maximal possible value in the fully polarized ferromagnetic phase, to diagnose the magnetic structure of the ground state.
+We emphasize that $\mathcal{C}_\mathrm{a}$ serves primarily as an efficient local indicator for large-scale parameter sweeps, as it converges rapidly with bond dimension.
+To confirm the nature of the magnetic state, we complemented this diagnostic with calculations of the total spin $\mathbf{S}^2_{\rm tot}$ and longer-range spin--spin correlators.
+These additional checks ensure that the identification of ferromagnetic or non-ferromagnetic phases does not rely solely on nearest-neighbor correlations.

 In Fig.~\ref{fig:sq_open_DMRG}, the averaged NN correlation $\mathcal{C}_\mathrm{a}$ is shown as a function of $U/t$ and $V/t$.
 Qualitatively, the overall picture is similar to that in Fig.~\ref{fig:sq_plaq_ED}.
 Finite repulsive interactions hinder the formation of the Nagaoka state; if the state is ferromagnetic at $V$\,$=$\,$0$ to begin with, it is eventually destroyed for large enough $V$.
 However, there are some important quantitative differences compared to the case with periodic boundaries.
 First, the threshold value of $V/t$ beyond which ferromagnetic correlations are suppressed is significantly lower than in the case with periodic boundaries.
 We attribute this to the fact that due to the reduced coordination number at the boundaries, excess charge tends to accumulate at the edges of the sample.
 This results in a corresponding depletion of charge in the bulk, rendering its charge density to be at nearly half filling, which favors an antiferromagnetic spin texture.